Azure/data-api-builder/docs/getting-started/getting-started-azure-postgresql.md

 ## Adding entities relationships

 Everything is now up and working, and now you probably want to take advantage as much as possible of GraphQL capabilities to handle complex queries by sending just one request.
 For example, you may want to get all the Authors in your library along with the Books they have written.
-In order to achieve that, you need to let Data API Builder know that you want such relationship to be available to be used in queries.
+In order to achieve that, you need to let Data API builder know that you want such relationship to be available to be used in queries.

 Stop the engine (`Ctrl+C`).